xenify-io/litepaper/README.md

 ## ◽️ Day 1: Burn and Liquidity Allocation

 During the first day of launch, a strategic allocation of 20,000 XNF tokens will take place.
 Of these tokens, 10,000 XNF tokens are set aside for the establishment of protocol-owned liquidity.
-The remaining 10,000 XNF tokens are reserved for individuals that burn XEN or USDy, offering users an unique opportunity to actively participate in the token distribution process while securing an allocation of the native chain rewards that have been accumulating.
+The remaining 10,000 XNF tokens are reserved for individuals that burn vXEN or vUSDy, offering users an unique opportunity to actively participate in the token distribution process while securing an allocation of the native chain rewards that have been accumulating.

 When Day 1 draws to a close, two significant events take place.
-First, the 10,000 XNF tokens designated for burns will be distributed among those who burned XEN or USDy.
+First, the 10,000 XNF tokens designated for burns will be distributed among those who burned vXEN or vUSDy.
 It is important to note that at this stage, there will be a limited number of XNF stakers.
 Consequently, individuals who opt to burn on Day 1 will be well-positioned to secure an allocation of the accrued native chain rewards distributed on Day 2.

 The second pivotal event involves the protocol generating protocol-owned liquidity.
-This entails the protocol collecting the sum of all native tokens received from burn fees incurred during Day 1 (when users burn XEN or USDy) and pairing it with the 10,000 XNF tokens allocated specifically for the liquidity provisioning event.
+This entails the protocol collecting the sum of all native tokens received from burn fees incurred during Day 1 (when users burn vXEN or vUSDy) and pairing it with the 10,000 XNF tokens allocated specifically for the liquidity provisioning event.
 The initial price of the XNF token will be set at $1.00, and all associated LP tokens acquired will be retained by Xenify as protocol-owned liquidity.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Day 2: Return to Normal Distribution

 Commencing on Day 2, the protocol will activate its default XNF reward distribution schedule.
-This involves reserving 10,000 XNF for users who burn XEN and USDy tokens, while an additional 10,000 XNF will be apportioned between swap contributions and contributions from YSL.IO AlphaVaults and MetaVaults.
+This involves reserving 10,000 XNF for users who burn vXEN and vUSDy tokens, while an additional 10,000 XNF will be apportioned between swap contributions and contributions from YSL.IO AlphaVaults and MetaVaults.

 As Day 2 comes to an end, three crucial events will unfold.
 Firstly, the protocol will initiate the distribution of the Xenify Airdrop.
 The 500,000 XNF allocated for the airdrop will be shared among users based on their swap contributions on and before Day 1.
 The airdrop will be distributed over a period of 365 days, with eligible participants receiving XNF on each new block.

 Subsequently, the protocol will disburse 20,000 XNF tokens as part of the regular cycle reward distribution.
 In this distribution, 10,000 XNF will be allocated to those who performed burns on Day 2, and 10,000 XNF will be apportioned between those who executed eligible swaps on Day 2 and the contributions received from YSL.IO AlphaVaults and MetaVaults.

 Lastly, the protocol will distribute the Native Chain Rewards collected from swaps made during Day 1, as well as swaps executed on Xenify prior to the launch, and from yield generated from YSL.IO AlphaVaults and MetaVaults.
-These rewards will be exclusively distributed to those who have staked XNF, which is only attainable if a user participated in the burning of XEN and USDy on Day 1.
+These rewards will be exclusively distributed to those who have staked XNF, which is only attainable if a user participated in the burning of vXEN and vUSDy on Day 1.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)